-Here's How Trump Tried To Win Women Over In His State of the Union
+Here's How Trump Tried To Win Women Over In His State Of The Union

 It seemed like a mistake: when President Trump touted women's gains in the job market in his State of the Union address Tuesday, it sent the the contingent of Democratic women to their feet in enthusiastic applause.